nt-hung/nt-hung.github.io/_pages/gallery.md

 author_profile: true
 ---

-I love history, geography, and culture.
+I am interested in history, geography, and culture.
 This gallery records the beauty of the world where I had chances to visit.

 <nbsp>